Valentinian dynasty: Theodosian interregnum (392–423)

 On the death of Valentinian II in 392, Theodosius became the sole adult emperor, with his two sons Arcadius and Honorius as junior emperors, over the east and west respectively.
-Theodosius was also the last emperor to rule both empires.
+Theodosius was also the last emperor to rule both halves of the Roman Empire.
 Arcadius and Honorius were Theodosius' two surviving sons by his first marriage to Aelia Flaccilla, together with their sister Pulcheria On Aelia's death in 386, Theodosius cemented his dynastic legitimacy by marrying Valentinian II's younger sister (and hence daughter of Valentinian I and Justina) Galla in 387.
 By her, he had a son, Gratian (b.
 388/389), who died in infancy in 394, and a daughter, Aelia Galla Placidia (b.
 392/393).
 Another son, John (Ioannes), may have been born in 394.
 Galla, herself, died at the end of April 394 according to Zosimus.

 Theodosius' reign was immediately challenged.
 Arbogast, seeking to wield imperial power, was unable to assume the role of emperor himself because of his non-Roman background.
 Instead, on 22 August at the behest of Arbogast, a magister scrinii and vir clarissimus, Eugenius (r.
 392–394), was acclaimed augustus at Lugdunum.
 Like Maximus he sought Theodosius's recognition in vain, minting new coins bearing the image of Theodosius and his son Arcadius in both trier and Milan, and attempting to recruit Ambrose as negotiator.

 Any hopes that Theodosius would recognise Eugenius dissipated when, according to Polemius Silvius, Theodosius raised his second son Honorius to augustus on 23 January 393, the year of his third consulship citing Eugenius's illegitimacy.
 According to Socrates Scholasticus, Theodosius defeated Eugenius at the Battle of the Frigidus (the Vipava river) on 6 September 394 and on 1 January 395, Honorius arrived in Mediolanum where a victory celebration was held.

 According to the Consularia Constantinopolitana, Theodosius died in Mediolanum on 17 January 395.
 His funeral was held there on 25 February, and his body transferred to Constantinople, where according to the Chronicon Paschale he was buried on 8 November 395 in the Church of the Holy Apostles.
 He was deified Divus Theodosius.